hyperledger-labs/fabric-channeled-add-ons-gen/README.md

    ./network.sh deployCC -ccn basic -ccp ../fabric-channeled-add-ons-gen/chaincode/ -ccl go
    ```

+3. Rename the `.env.example` file to `.env` and set a strong password for `COOKIES_SECRET`.
+   This is the only configuration needed to be set up for now.

-3. Run the application (from the `fabric-channeled-add-ons-gen` folder).
+4. Run the application (from the `fabric-channeled-add-ons-gen` folder).

    ```bash
    cd application